zkSNACKs/zIPs/README.md

-# A Technical Overview of Wasabi, Future Ideas and Strategy
+# A Technical Overview of Wasabi, Future Ideas, Plans and Strategy

 ## Abstract